juju/docs/src/en/juju-concepts.md

 ![machine][img__client-2]

-In the case of the localhost cloud (LXD), the cloud is housed within the same system as the Juju client:
+In the case of the localhost cloud (LXD), the cloud is a local LXD daemon housed within the same system as the Juju client:

 ![machine][img__client-3]

-Although LXD itself can operate over the network, Juju does not support this.
+LXD itself can operate over the network and Juju does support this (`v.2.5.0`).
-The client *must* be local to the LXD containers.

 See the [Client][client] page for how to backup and upgrade the Juju client.